Cold liquor tank: Construction finishes

 Internal welds should be ground and polished to a food grade surface finish.
 The regulations for this will vary by country but are generally to similar requirements.
-Internal surfaces also have a similar requirement though there is less polishing requirement because sheet steals from a mill will often be supplied at the grade required for food contact in the given country.
+Internal surfaces also have a similar requirement though there is less polishing requirement because sheet steels from a mill will often be supplied at the grade required for food contact in the given country.

 The external finish is often not a concern as it is not a food safety issue though manufacturers often take pride in providing tanks that look good as an effort to boost their customers perception of the installed product.

 Level control

 Often this is achieved by a float valve that intakes water to a set point rather than dictating the exact level of the tank.

 Level sensing

 This is used if there is integration of water demand information feedback to the water production plant.
 Often the control aspects of the water production are conducted in a larger plant scale buffer tank which is used to indicate the overall production demand and as a primary site buffer.